rjames187/notes/programming/func_abstractions.md

 - Domain: set of arguments it can take
 - Range: set of values it can return
 - Intent: relationship it computes between inputs and outputs (and any side effects)

+Principles for designing functions:
+- Each function should have one job identifiable with a short name
+- Create functional abstractions instead of coding redundant logic
+- Functions should be defined generally

+Doc strings may describe the job, arguments, and behavior of a function.

 ## Source: